-The Organization receives donations on behalf of The Thirst Project, a related-party organization, from donors and sponsors.
-As such, the Organization recognized a related-party payable of \$781,575, as of December 31, 2022.
-This payable does not accrue interest and \$68,926 will be paid in 2022 and is classified as a current liability.
-The remaining balance of \$712,649 will be paid in full in 2025 and, therefore, is classified as a noncurrent liability.
+The Organization receives donations on behalf of The Thirst Project, a related party through common board membership, from donors and sponsors.
+As such, the Organization recognizes a related-party payable that does not accrue interest in its books as of year-end.
+As of December 31, 2023, the remaining balance of \$515,513 was classified as a noncurrent liability.